mhtess/rwebppl/README.md

 ## Installation

 #### System requirements
-+ Mac or Linux OS [Windows currently not supported]
++ Linux, Mac, or Windows 10
 + [R v3.3](https://cran.cnr.berkeley.edu) (in RStudio, type `version`)
-+ [node](https://nodejs.org/en/) v4.4.5 or higher (in Terminal, type `node --version`; close and re-open terminal after install)
++ [node](https://nodejs.org/en/) v4.4.5 or higher (in Terminal/Windows PowerShell/Command Prompt, type `node --version`; close and re-open CLI after install)
-+ [npm](https://docs.npmjs.com/getting-started/installing-node) v3.6 or higher (in Terminal, type `npm --version`; if it's not >= v3.6; try `sudo npm install npm -g`, close and reopen terminal and check version)
++ [npm](https://docs.npmjs.com/getting-started/installing-node) v3.6 or higher (in Terminal/Windows PowerShell/Command Prompt, type `npm --version`; if it's not >= v3.6; try `sudo npm install npm -g`, close and reopen CLI and check version)
 + devtools R library: in R: `install.packages('devtools')`

+RWebPPL always installs its own local version of WebPPL for stability: by default, it will install the most recent, compatible release.
+Advanced users may use the `install_webppl()` function to override this default to install from any official NPM release tag (e.g. '0.9.7') or any commit hash from the WebPPL github repository.

+#### For Linux/Mac users

 ```
 devtools::install_github("mhtess/rwebppl")
 ```

-RWebPPL always installs its own local version of WebPPL for stability: by default, it will install the most recent, compatible release.
-Advanced users may use the `install_webppl()` function to override this default to install from any official NPM release tag (e.g. '0.9.7') or any commit hash from the WebPPL github repository.
+#### For Windows 10 users

+1. Clone/download this repository anywhere on your machine
+2. Open RStudio and enter `install.packages(path_to_repository, repos=NULL, type="source")` where path_to_repository is the location to where you cloned the repository

 ## Usage